What is Custom Decision Service?

-In a typical application, there is a front page with links to several articles or other types of content.
-As the front page loads, it requests the Custom Decision Service to provide a ranking of articles to include on the page.
-When the user clicks on an article, a second request is sent to the Custom Decision Service to log the outcome of our decision.
+In a typical application, a front page links to several articles or other types of content.
+As the front page loads, it requests Custom Decision Service to provide a ranking of articles to include on the page.
+When you click an article, a second request is sent to Custom Decision Service to log the outcome of the decision.

 Custom Decision Service converts your content into features for machine learning.
-These features allow the system to understand your content in terms of its text, images, videos, and overall sentiment.
-We leverage several other Microsoft Cognitive Services such as Entity Linking, Text Analytics, Emotion, and Computer Vision.
+The system uses these features to understand your content in terms of its text, images, videos, and overall sentiment.
+We leverage several other Microsoft Cognitive Services, such as Entity Linking, Text Analytics, Emotion, and Computer Vision.

-Some common use cases for the Custom Decision Service include:
+Some common-use cases for Custom Decision Service include: